-A Marine deserter is wanted in the killing of his mother's boyfriend in Virginia, police say
+A Marine deserter is wanted in the murder of his mother's boyfriend in Virginia, police say

 Though he's been seen around Franklin County since leaving Camp Lejeune, it wasn't clear where he'd been living, authorities said.

 CNN's calls to Camp Lejeune were not immediately returned.
 Commonwealth Attorney A.J.
-Dudley, the prosecutor for the county, said he would reserve comment until the matter evolved and the timing was appropriate.
+Dudley, the prosecutor for Franklin County, said he would reserve comment until the matter evolved and the timing was appropriate.

 Anyone who encounters Michael Brown should use caution and call the police immediately, the sheriff's office said.
 He is about 6 feet tall, weights 154 pounds and has brown hair and blue eyes.